Getting

 Hawkins sold it in 1902 to P. J. Cuksley, who sold it to Charles S.

-Faulkner who sold it in 1906 to Austin W. Lord.
+Faulkner, who sold it in 1906 to Austin W. Lord.

-But that was all about to change.
+But that series of turnovers was about to change.

 On